shinseung428/Colorization_Tensorflow/README.md

 # Let there be Color Tensorflow

 Tensorflow mplementation of [Let there be Color](http://hi.cs.waseda.ac.jp/~iizuka/projects/colorization/en/) paper published in 2016.
-The model implemented here is a lot smaller than the one described in the paper due to resource issue.
+Some of the settings are smaller than the one described in the paper due to lack of computing power.

 The model is still being trained